nod-ai/SHARK-TestSuite/e2eshark/README.md

  - onnx: Framework -> ONNX -> Import as Torch ONNX in Torch MLIR -> Torch MLIR -> Compiled artefact -> Run target backend
  - ort: Framework -> ONNX -> Load in IREE ONNX Runtime EP -> Compiled artefact -> Run target backend (planned for later)

  If Framework is 'onnx', then mode 'direct' will mean same as 'onnx'.
-For onnx/operators and onnx/combinations the onnx model should be created using ONNX Python APIs.
-For onnx/models, a prebuilt onnx should be checked in as a zip file.
+For onnx/operators and onnx/combinations,
+ the onnx model should be created using ONNX Python APIs.
+For onnx/models, a prebuilt onnx model should be checked in as a zip file.

  The target backend can be any IREE supported backend: llvm-cpu, amd-aie etc.